stijn-dejongh/lovecraft_public_domain/raw_converts/ob.md

 traffic in liquor and narcotics, and as such has a certain dignity which extends even to the unkempt attachés of the place; but there was until lately one who lay outside the pale of that dignity--one who shared the squalor and filth, but not the importance, of Sheehan's.
-He was called  "Old Bugs ", and was the most disreputable object in a disreputable environment.
+He was called  "Old Bugs", and was the most disreputable object in a disreputable environment.
 What he had once been, many tried to guess; for his language and mode of utterance when intoxicated to a certain degree were such as to excite wonderment; but what he   was,
-presented less difficulty--for  "Old Bugs ", in superlative degree, epitomised the pathetic species known as the  "bum " or the  "down-and-outer ".
+presented less difficulty--for  "Old Bugs", in superlative degree, epitomised the pathetic species known as the  "bum " or the  "down-and-outer ".
 Whence he had come, no one could tell.
 One night he had burst wildly into Sheehan's, foaming at the mouth and screaming for whiskey and hasheesh; and having been supplied in exchange for